 Logan’s Run, the hit 70’s TV show, warned of days like this.
-But it appears that nothing will stop the wave of technology that places the citizen under control of an Orwellian government monitored computer database.
-We already know that our personal texts and emails are being followed.
-They are even stored by the NSA, in violation of the plain language 4th Amendment.
+But it appears that nothing will stop the wave of technology that places the citizen under the control of an Orwellian government-monitored computer database.
+We already know that our texts and emails are being followed.
+They are even stored by the NSA, violating the plain language 4th Amendment.

-We also know that many politicians and judges they appoint, actually think that our unalienable rights are mere privileges.
+We also know that many politicians and judges they appoint think that our unalienable rights are mere privileges.
 But many tort and consumer attorneys still look to more government regulation and control over the lives of everyday citizens as a positive thing.

 The Google cars not requiring a driver to operate the vehicle may change the car accident rate on the nation’s highways and suburban streets forever.
-The Google non-driver car could change the way people look at commuting and travel, much the same as the company’s search engine changed Internet searches.
+The Google non-driver car could change how people view commuting and travel, much like the company’s search engine changed Internet searches.

-Engineers have focused on building a car that is self-driving that will use sensors, computer data, and satellites, with Google claiming the vehicle will reduce the number of car accidents.
-The company known for its Internet search engine believes there will be a reduction in car mishaps due to technology intervention.
+Engineers have focused on building a self-driving car that will use sensors, computer data, and satellites, with Google claiming the vehicle will reduce the number of car accidents.
+The company, known for its Internet search engine, believes there will be a reduction in car mishaps due to technology intervention.

 Google Says There Will Be Fewer Accidents and Diminished Congestion?

 The computer data and sensors the cars will use can see 360 degrees at all times.
-Presently, this is something that human drivers are not able to do when operating a motor vehicle.
-Blind spots, weather conditions, limited vision all are eliminated with these driverless cars.
-Google alleges that in testing the uncrewed vehicles over thousands of miles, the only accidents occurring were from other drivers.
+Presently, this is something that human drivers cannot do when operating a motor vehicle.
+Blind spots, weather conditions, and limited vision are all eliminated with these driverless cars.
+Google alleges that the only accidents were from other drivers testing the uncrewed vehicles over thousands of miles.

-The company believes the use of this type of vehicle by drivers in the future may reduce traffic congestion as well.
-And this is because the vehicles will be able to drive closer to the one in front.
+The company believes the use of this type of vehicle by drivers in the future may also reduce traffic congestion.
+And this is because the cars will be able to drive closer to the one in front.
 The other way Google feels this will reduce traffic congestion is by virtually linking the vehicles together.

-That way, they will be connected by a unified computer network, similar to a train.
-Google cars are not available to consumers and won’t be for some time.
+They will connect with a unified computer network, similar to a train.
+Google cars are unavailable to consumers and won’t be for some time.

-- The company wants autonomous vehicles to be tested for one million miles before putting them on the market.
+- The company wants autonomous vehicles to be tested for one million miles before being on the market.